Blog

 Concluding Remarks for potato verticillium wilt

 For potatoes to be managed effectively against Verticillium wilt, a complete approach is required.
 This approach should incorporate cultural techniques, resistant cultivars, and biological controls.
-Farmers are able to lessen the impact of this destructive disease by using environmentally responsible agricultural methods and making use of efficient biological control agents such as Trichoderma Harzianum and Trianum Shield Trichoderma Bio-Fungicide.
+Farmers are able to lessen the impact of this destructive disease by using environmentally responsible agricultural methods and making use of efficient biological control agents such as Trichoderma Harzianum and Trianum Shield Bio-Fungicide.
 This will result in healthier crops and increased yields.

 References: